- Pennsylvania Property Division: Determining Fair Rental Value

 Firstly, although the court may consider fault in making determinations of alimony, they may not consider it in equitable distribution.
 Secondly, filing for divorce on fault grounds is a more extensive litigious process, and thus much more expensive for the party filing for divorce.

-Therefore, most parties opt to file for divorce on No Fault grounds, which can be established either by mutual consent of both parties or by a unilateral action taken by one party where the couple has lived separate and apart for a period of two years.
+Therefore, most parties opt to file for divorce on No Fault grounds, which can be established either by mutual consent of both parties or by a unilateral action taken by one party where the couple has lived separate and apart for a period of one year.

 It is important to note that in Pennsylvania there is no such thing as “legal separation.”
 While legal separation does not exist, the date of separation is still important for making determinations regarding support and distribution of marital property.